Goodman Police Chief speaks out about staffing, funding issues

 There has been a recent uptick in crime, and there are only three officers on the force.

-The Holmes County Sheriff’s Department steps in when they can, but are also short staffed.
+The Holmes County Sheriff’s Department steps in when they can, but they are also short staffed.

 Goodman Police Chief Willie Mack said ever since Mayor Ricky Anderson took office, there have been problems with getting paid.
 He said officers are paying out of pocket for equipment and had to get second jobs to make ends meet.

-Ideally, Chief Mack said he would need at least ten officers.
-But with the town already recovering from a tornado in March, one of the aldermen says the budget is tight.
+Ideally, Chief Mack said he would need at least 10 officers, but with the town already recovering from a tornado in March, one of the aldermen said the budget is tight.

 There was supposed to be a Board of Alderman meeting on Wednesday, June 8, but it was canceled.